Pedagogy and Professional Responsibilities (Classes are predominately online. In some hybrid courses, 1-3 campus meetings may be required)

 Academic Specialization (9 hours minimum; some coursework may be available online)

-This is coursework in the chosen teaching field (i.e. 4-8 Math, 8-12 History, etc.).
+This is coursework in the chosen teaching field (i.e. 6-12 Physical Science, 7-12 History, etc.).
 Students will take the Texas Exam of Educator Standards (TExES) in their content teaching field before or during their first semester in the program.
 This exam must be taken before a degree plan can be prepared.
 The results of this test, along with the student’s previous coursework, will be used by the student’s academic advisor to determine the appropriate number of hours and specific courses needed for the academic specialization.
 This number may be more than the 9 hour minimum.
 Students may also be required to complete undergraduate courses that are not available at the graduate level in order to fulfill prerequisites.